How to create an effective logo presentation - Published: 2018-09-11

 3. Make a presentation that has the right amount of text

 We’ve previously said that your presentation should be presented orally, but that mustn’t exclude cleverly used text.
 In case you’re going to make a slideshow in PowerPoint or Keynote, don’t hesitate to use some follow-up text, wherever you feel like it’s needed.
+If you're making a logo for a conference, you may need software to manage your conference.

 This is where you may need the use the help of a specialist.
 Asking a copywriter to craft a few strong sentences will most definitely help the presentation shine.
 These people do this for a living, so consulting a writer will certainly be an asset to your goal.
 Additionally, you could simply write your own text, and let an experienced editor go through the written material, and work his magic on it.
 There are now websites where you can find editing service reviews so that you can rest assured that you’ll find the right person for the task.